ospalh/anki-addons/pages/Dehashilator.md

-That meant that you had directories full of file names like `66a6565b69edcb65e7a083a4df1f0900.png` or `2304355e4eb95f078b2565352f2b5413.mp3`, that bore no relation to the fact they were used on.
+That meant that you had directories full of file names like `66a6565b69edcb65e7a083a4df1f0900.png` or `2304355e4eb95f078b2565352f2b5413.mp3`, that bore no relation to the facts (now notes) they were used on.
 For decks that were created on these versions, those file names are still present in Anki 2 collections.